dzbeck/attack_to_cve/updated-methodology.md

 ##	Mapping Methodology

 This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe vulnerability data.
-Generally, mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) requires consideration of one or more of the following approaches:
+Generally, mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) requires consideration of one or more of the following:

 - **Common Vulnerability Types** - vulnerabilities based on the same weakness (e.g., CWE-79: cross-site scripting) will often have the same ATT&CK mapping.
 The [Common Vulnerability Types](#common-vulnerability-types) section includes a list of common vulnerability types and their associated VEIDs.
-- **Affected Object Types** - Vulnerabilities of the same type can often be exploited in a variety of ways.
+- **Affected Object Types** - Vulnerabilities with the same underlying weakness can often be exploited in a variety of ways.
 However, details of the vulnerability can lead to identification of a specific exploit method.
 The [Affected Object Types](#affected-object-types) section includes a list of exploit method mappings based on the type of object (software, hardware, firmware, product, application, or code) that has the vulnerability.
-- **Vulnerability Objectives** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability types table, many more vulnerabilities require a custom mapping.
+- **Vulnerability Objectives** - While many vulnerabilities can be mapped to ATT&CK by considering common vulnerability types, many more vulnerabilities require a custom mapping.
 In these cases, keywords in the vulnerability's description relating to adversary objectives can be used to identify the ATT&CK techniques associated with its exploit method and impact components.
 Details are given in the [Vulnerability Objectives](#vulnerability-objectives) section.

 Example mappings, [Methodology Notes](#methodology-notes) and [References](#references) are included below.